24 Hours in Ireland's Capital

 The Guinness Storehouse

-A favourite on any Ireland Tour, I felt no trip to Dublin would be complete without a tour of the Guinness Storehouse st St James's Gate.
+A favourite among tourists from all over the world, I felt no trip to Dublin would be complete without a tour of the Guinness Storehouse st St James's Gate.
 Spread over seven floors, It is very interesting for beer drinkers and non-beer drinkers alike.
 I've done a lot of brewery tours over the years and this has to be one of the best.

 Yes there's all the ingredients, the brewing, the tasting and alike which might appeal more to those who would enjoy drinking Guinness.
 It also takes you through the history of Guinness from many different perspectives - there's the original 9000 yr lease for St James's Gate signed by Arthur Guinness himself, stand-off he had with Dublin City Council over water rights, there's the history of transport from a Guinness perspective and the history of their world famous advertising.
 I'd recommend seeing the section on how the coopers made the original wooden barrels - somehow they could turn oak planks into a watertight barrel with only one measuring tool.